Introduction

 Have the talk with your existing clients

 It is essential that you set aside time to discuss finances with your existing clients, as they do need to know that price rates will change.
-The worst-case scenario is no warning given, and your clients leave you with a negative review, so you should always take the time to work through any of their concerns, and lay it all out.
+The worst-case scenario is if there is no price increase notice, your clients might leave you with a negative review.
+Hence, you should always take the time to work through any of their concerns, and lay it all out.

 Put it in writing